-The CDC has linked 39 deaths to vape-related pulmonary illnesses in roughly three months, with the first being reported in August 2019.
+The CDC has linked dozens of deaths to vape-related pulmonary illnesses, with the first being reported in August 2019.

 The medical community is still unsure of the exact cause of death in these cases.
 However, research from the University of Utah suggests it may be a type of lipoid pneumonia, characterized by fat molecules (lipids) entering the lungs.

 One of the latest discoveries circulating the media is the presence of vitamin E acetate in vapes.
 This chemical compound can lead to chronic inflammation, acquired respiratory distress syndrome (ARDS), lung disease, and death.

 Government agencies are not taking this epidemic lightly.
 The CDC currently has over 100 employees investigating the deadly consequences of e-cigarettes in an effort to reduce the number of vaping-related deaths in the near future.

 Lung Injuries Caused By Vaping